TheOdinProject/curriculum/ruby/conclusion/project_ruby_final.md

   1. Write tests for the important parts.
 You don't need to TDD it (unless you want to), but be sure to use RSpec tests for anything that you find yourself typing into the command line repeatedly.
   1. Do your best to keep your classes modular and clean and your methods doing only one thing each.
 This is the largest program that you've written, so you'll definitely start to see the benefits of good organization (and testing) when you start running into bugs.
   1. Unfamiliar with Chess?
 Check out some of the additional resources to help you get your bearings.
   1. Have fun!
-Check out the [unicode characters](http://en.wikipedia.org/wiki/Chess_symbols_in_Unicode) for a little spice for your gameboard.
+Check out Wikipedia's [unicode chess characters](http://en.wikipedia.org/wiki/Chess_symbols_in_Unicode) for a little spice for your gameboard.

 #### Extra credit